geraldoramos/graphios/README.md

 ### Performing a paginated query

-For pagination support, a `$cursor` variable should be created.
-API server must follow the relay pagination pattern using nodes and edges.
-Pagination is not required to be on the first level, but only one pagination field is allowed per request.
+For pagination support, a `$cursor` variable should be included in the query.
+The API server must follow the relay pagination pattern using nodes and edges.
+Paginated query is not required to be on the first level, but only one pagination query is allowed per request.

 ```js
 import {graphios} = from 'graphios';